 CareOne Debt Relief Services® is one of the country’s largest companies that provides credit counseling or debt management services to consumers with large amounts of unsecured (usually credit card) debt.

 I actually used CareOne’s services for part of the time I was digging out of consumer debt, so I feel especially qualified to comment on their services.
-(For more about my relationship with this company, see this footnote.)

 I did my homework before I enrolled in a CareOne program.